Thaddeus-Maximus/cad-as-code/README.md

 ## Misdirection

 Rename things to what they aren't.
 Rename a boss-extrude to Revolved-77.
 This is even better when the part is only a couple features long, so that the 77 conveys an air of struggle that finally came to a head in the triumphant 10 lines of features.

-# Structural Design

-_"The cardinal rule of writing unmaintainable [CAD] is to specifiy each fact in as many places as possible and in as many ways as possible."_
-- Roedy Green

-## Never lay things out.
-Layout AKA Skeleton sketches are the ultimate prevention tool from unmaintainable CAD.
-If a part begins with a sketch unattached to a feature as its first component, the chances of absurdly used features, redundant features, and sketches without intent drops very low, very quickly.
-As such never, ever make a layout sketch.
-They are clearly just a waste of kilobytes of disk space, which is only serving to make load times for the assemblies larger.

-## If you do lay things out...
-Don't obey the layout sketch.
-It was a suggestion.
-Just a scratchpad to think about things.
-Now with that ideation out of the way you can get on with guessing at dimensions and making it all work out.

-## Use more verbose dimensions, which can be used to define the location of things, and drive the position of entities
-If you want five holes, equally spaced at a 1" interval, dimension one 1" from an edge, another 2" from the edge, the third 3", and so forth.
-Do NOT, under ANY circumstance, make construction geometry between the holes and specify them equally spaced.
-This would make changing the regular spacing too easy.
-Also, make sure each hole is independently dimensioned.
-You don't want one convenient place to change the size of hole needed.

-## A few big things
-Make your part in as few features as possible, with absolutely massive sketches as a result.
-If you need to make a 2D gearbox plate with pockets, make it all in one sketch - it's just a 2D part anyways!
-Do NOT break the pockets into their own extrude.
-Do NOT make bosses for the mount points their own feature.
-Do it in one shot.

-## A ton of tiny things
-Make your part in as many features as possible.
-If you need to make a stepped shaft, don't do it as one revolved feature, do it as a series of extrusions.
-Noting above, make sure each is named either defaultly, or arbitrarially.

-## Compensate, never fix
-If there is an issue with the part, never, ever, ever go into the defining feature and make the change.
-Use synchrous modeling tools like Move Face to change dimensions.
-Add cut-extrudes that effectively undo previous operations.
-Whatever you can do to make the feature tree longer makes the person reading your model's job that much more fun.

 # Housekeeping